-- Transaction cost: 3% (reduced if transaction greater than 1 million RMB)
+- Transaction cost: 3% (reduced if the transaction is bigger than 1 million RMB)

 - Transaction agreement for a minimum of $5,000 (maybe negotiated per week/month/quarter)

-What about the cost of CBEC to China?
+What is the cost of cross-border e-commerce – CBEC in China?

-- Creation and maintenance of internet platforms (fee-related to the platform: Tmall / Taobao / Kaola, etc.),
+- Creation and maintenance of Internet cross-border eCommerce platforms (fee-related to the platform: Tmall Global / Taobao / Kaola, etc.),

-- Generating traffic (the more competitors, the more expensive it is),
+- Generating traffic to boost sales (the more competitors, the more expensive it is),

 - Enterprise Resource Planning,